 - Care Network Cambridgeshire would welcome volunteers for their help at home service, supporting people returning from hospital, and as community navigators.

 - Community Network is looking for volunteers to run one-hour phone chat groups.

 - Contact the Elderly holds monthly Sunday afternoon tea parties for over-75s and needs volunteer drivers and hosts.

 - Friends of the Elderly needs volunteers to help with its day centres, telephone befriending groups and coffee mornings in sheltered housing schemes.

 - Royal Voluntary Service wants volunteers who can help an older person with little tasks, such as doing their shopping and taking their dog for a walk, or delivering meals.

 - The Silver Line needs people to help deliver this new helpline for older people.

 - Age UK Cambridgeshire & Peterborough has lots of volunteering opportunities and is currently looking for volunteer visitors for the visiting scheme

 - Do-it volunteer for people and causes that matter to you.

-There are five volunteer centres in Cambridgeshire which can answer your questions and help you to find opportunities:
+There are six volunteer centres in Cambridgeshire which can answer your questions and help you to find opportunities: